dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 In our example, the path is `AnimationPlayer/Sprite` and the property is `transform/pos`.

-The path always starts at the parent node of the AnimationPlayer node (so paths always have to include the AnimationPlayer node itself).
+The path always starts at the AnimationPlayer node's parent (so paths always have to include the AnimationPlayer node itself).

 ---